 Azure is equipped with dozens of services that can be tailored to fit the needs of specific customer requirements.
 Here are some of the most widely used service families:

-Azure Analytics is a collection of several different subservices that collectively provide organizations with the tools they need to store, process, and analyze massive volumes of their data.
-From data stream processing to data integration and workflow orchestration, enterprises can host their entire big data infrastructures in Azure to extract maximum value from their data and drive optimal performance.
+Azure Analytics is a collection of several different subservices.
+This collectively provide organizations with the tools they need to store, process, and analyze massive volumes of their data.
+From data stream processing to data integration and workflow orchestration, enterprises can host their entire big data infrastructures in Azure.
+By doing this, they extract maximum value from their data and drive optimal performance.

 Artificial intelligence and machine learning capabilities provide users with pre-trained AI algorithms that can be tailored to fit the specific workflow and data processing needs of the organization.